larsks/rhel-osp-upgrade-docs/upgrade-1.md

 1. Review newly installed configuration files.

-     The upgraded packages will have installed `.rpmnew` files appropriate to the Icehouse version of the service.
-In general, the Icehouse services will run using the configuration files from your Havana deployment.
-The following services will need manual configuration before they will work correctly:
+     The upgraded packages will have installed `.rpmnew` files appropriate to the Juno version of the service.
+In general, the Juno services will run using the configuration files from your Icehouse deployment, but you will want to review the `.rpmnew` files for any required changes.

-     - [Horizon][]
-     - [Neutron][]

 1. [Start all your OpenStack services][start].